 I just got back from sailing on Lake Superior in wilderness areas, mostly without cell service.
 Before we left, Cecil and I decided not to look at news for the entire two weeks.
 No Flipboard, no Slate, no Guardian, no Facebook, no Twitter, no Instagram—none of the usual ways we get information (and lots of stress).
-And it was pretty damn blissful.
+And it was damn blissful.

-And then we got back home to two massacres and the news that Toni Morrison died.
+And then we arrived back home to two shooting massacres and the news that Toni Morrison died.
 At first I wanted to climb back into the car and drive to the boat again.
 Stare at the water and fog and ignore everything that’s happening.
 But it’s too serious.
 And avoidance has never been a good strategy.
 So time to dig in.